OliverLeitner/a2webapp/README.md

 2. cd a2webapp
 3. npm update (initiializes the npm modules...)
 3. ng serve (build, build --prod, --host ... choose your poison...)

+# changing the json target...
+the expected json format is:

+{"WORD1":"some text","WORD2":"some other text.", ...}